 The technique is centered on a focus question.
 The focus question must be a compelling question that inspires participants to provide genuine responses.
 An example might be a question like; “What top 5 things preventing Widgetcorp from succeeding?”.
 It is generally easier for people to identify obstacles over solutions so the task of identifying things that prevent folks form achieving our goals will bear more fruit from the participants.

 After participants have given the question some thought, they are asked to write their priority items (obstacles) on stickies and post them on a wall.
-This brings all he ideas to light and everyone is encouraged to read each other’s notes.
-It’s important there is no talking during this exercise so everyone has an opportunity to form their opinions uninfluenced by others.
+This brings all he ideas to light and everyone is encouraged to read each others notes.
+It’s important there is no talking during this exercise so everyone has an opportunity to from their opinions uninfluenced by others.

 After the notes are grouped and everyone is confident the groups are logical, participants are asked to name then rank the groups in order of importance.
 This is where the magic happens.
 You count up the groups that have the most votes as a group you have identified your top department priorities, product objectives, or business goals.